This post is sponsored by Left Field Farms but the content and opinions expressed here are my own. #LeftFieldFarms

 - 1/2 tsp pure vanilla extract

-- To get started you’ll take a gallon size Ziploc bag and fill halfway with ice.
-Add 1/2 cup of rock salt to ice.
+- To get started you’ll take a gallon size Ziploc bag and fill it halfway with ice.
+Add 1/2 cup of rock salt to the ice.
 Mix it together well and set aside.

 - Place the quart size bag into the gallon size bag and seal tightly.
 Place a towel around the Ziploc bag.
 It gets really cold and this helps to protect little hands.

-- Have kids shake until mixture starts to harden.
+- Have kids shake until the mixture starts to harden.
 Could be up to 5 minutes.

-- Once ice cream mixture has hardened scoop it into a bowl or waffle bowl and have kids top with their favorite toppings.
+- Once the ice cream mixture has hardened scoop it into a bowl or waffle bowl and have kids top it with their favorite toppings.